Adrian Harrington: History

 Adrian Harrington was established in the King's Road, Chelsea in 1971, moving to a location in Kensington Church Street in 1997.
 In 2014, he acquired the historic Hall's Bookshop in Tunbridge Wells and relocated to their premises.
 He deals in English Literature, first editions and general antiquarian books, and specialises in authors Winston Churchill, Arthur Conan Doyle, Graham Greene, J.K.Rowling and, particularly, Ian Fleming.
-Harrington's shop is managed by his son-in-law, the bibliographer and James Bond archivist Jon Gilbert, who is a member of the Ian Fleming Foundation (IFF), and during the late 1990s and 2000s Adrian Harrington held several book signing events for James Bond novelist Raymond Benson, attended by Ian Fleming's literary agent Peter Janson-Smith, the former Chairman of Glidrose Publications.
-Also attending were Doug Redenius, President of the Ian Fleming Foundation, and IFF directors David A.Reinhart and Dave Worrall, and biographer of Ian Fleming Andrew Lycett.
+Harrington's shop is managed by the bibliographer and James Bond archivist Jon Gilbert, who is a member of the Ian Fleming Foundation (IFF) and the Crime Writers' Association (CWA).
+During the late 1990s and 2000s Adrian Harrington held several book signing events for James Bond novelist Raymond Benson, attended by Ian Fleming's literary agent Peter Janson-Smith, the former chair of Glidrose Publications.
+Also attending were Doug Redenius, president of the Ian Fleming Foundation, and IFF directors David A. Reinhart and Dave Worrall, and biographer of Ian Fleming Andrew Lycett.

 The Adrian Harrington bookshop has also been used to film the 2005 literary-based comedy drama Mrs. Palfrey at the Claremont, starring Joan Plowright and Rupert Friend.

-In recent years Adrian Harrington has been a stockist and distributor for Queen Anne Press publications.
+Since 2010 Adrian Harrington has been a publisher, and stockist and distributor for Queen Anne Press publications.
+In 2022, in partnership with Peter Harrington, Adrian Harrington acquired the significant Ian Fleming archive of manuscript collector Martin Schøyen.